julian-hj/push-mongo/README.md

 ```

 # Other notes
-- TODO: this example needs to be updated to use volume mounts, so that data is not discarded on app restart.
+- This example app will detect a volume service if one is bound, and place the logs and data for mongo in that directory.
+If no volume service is provided, it will use the ephemeral storage for the application, with the obvious downside that your data will be discarded when the application stops.
-- mongo seemed to have trouble listening on all TCP ports, so this example uses `socat` to relay traffic to mongo on localhost.
+- Mongo seemed to have trouble listening on all TCP ports, so this example uses `socat` to relay traffic to mongo on localhost.
 Theoretically that should be unnecessary and we should be able to use the `--bind_ip_all` option.

 ## some sample mongo cli interaction
 Here's what mongo looks like by default when you first connect to it and add a document to a collection: